Who is Uesugi Yozan, the man whose portrait hangs in every elementary and junior high school in Yonezawa City? [Yamagata Prefecture]

 The financial situation of the domain was in dire straits as it tried to protect the pride of its distinguished family

-Even after moving to Yonezawa, the Uesugi clan, unable to lose their pride as a prestigious family, did not dismiss their vassals, said to number about 6,000 from their Aizu days, even though their kokudaka fell to less than a quarter of its current size, and the lord and his vassals were unable to change their extravagant lifestyles.
-As a result, by the mid-18th century, their debts had ballooned to 200,000 ryo (equivalent to about 15 to 20 billion yen in modern currency) , to the point where merchant loans to daimyo (merchant loans) were terminated.
+Even after moving to Yonezawa, the Uesugi family could not lose their pride as a prestigious family.
+Despite their rice yield being reduced to less than a quarter of what it was before, they did not dismiss any of their retainers, who numbered around 6,000 during their time in Aizu.
+Neither the lord nor his retainers changed their extravagant lifestyle.
+As a result, by the mid-18th century,their debt had ballooned to 200,000 ryo (equivalent to approximately 15 to 20 billion yen in modern currency), to the point that merchants cut off their daimyo loans (loans made by merchants to daimyo).

 The financial difficulties of such a prestigious family could not be hidden, and the situation was known even to the townspeople of Edo